hpc2n/sphinx-lesson-template/content/openmp-basics.rst

         structured-block

 The pragma creates a **team** of **OpenMP threads** that execute the :code:`structured-block` region.
-The :code:`structured-block` region can be a single statement, like in the earlier example, or a structured block consisting from several statements:
+The :code:`structured-block` region can be a single statement, like in the earlier example, or a structured block consisting of several statements:

 .. code-block:: c